koendv/cst816t/README.md

 ## Use

+Code for the cst816t consists of a setup, done once, and a loop, done repeatedly.

+## Setup

 The cst816t touch sensor needs an I2C bus, a reset pin  and a interrupt pin:
 ```
 TwoWire Wire2(TP_SDA, TP_SCL);